 A new 10-year walking and cycling plan for Woollahra

 Active transport – our collective term for walking and cycling – is a central feature of healthy, happy and connected communities everywhere.
-Our new Draft Active Transport Plan affirms Woollahra Council’s commitment to making active transport a safe, easy and enjoyable option for as many people as possible, while also helping us meet our emission reduction targets.
+Our new Active Transport Plan affirms Woollahra Council’s commitment to making active transport a safe, easy and enjoyable option for as many people as possible, while also helping us meet our emission reduction targets.

 This draft plan was written using the input of our residents, community groups and partner organisations.
 We invited community feedback on our draft plan in 2022.
-The plan was adopted by Council on 16 November 2023.
+The plan was adopted by Council on 15 November 2023.

 The goal of this 10-year plan is to create a high quality connected walking and cycling network that enables more people to get to and from the places we live, work, shop and play.
 The plan includes an action list with 10 priority projects that will help take us there.
 Of course, creating great walking and cycling infrastructure takes careful planning, ongoing conversations and investment over time.
 There will be further community engagement before we go ahead with any major project.